 The location of this place is phenomenal!
 Located on North Harbor Drive right next to the Midway Museum, you can enjoy your seafood feast with a fantastic view of the San Diego Bay.
 Of all the San Diego restaurants I’ve been to, this one has a special place in my heart!

 Pro tip: Parking in this area is a nightmare on weekends (I used to work valet for this place).If you can, try to Uber to the restaurant.

 2. Mexican: El Agave

 Plain and simple: you CANNOT go to San Diego without trying some local Mexican food!

-The tricky part about Mexican food in San Diego is there are an insane amount of many delicious options.
+The tricky part about Mexican food in San Diego is there are an insane amount of delicious options.
 I could probably write a book on my favorite Mexican restaurants in SD, but for this post, I’m going to share my absolute favorite: El Agave!

 Something I’ve learned about Mexican restaurants – if there are a lot of cool-looking tequila bottles on the wall, the place is probably reallygood and really authentic!
 El Agave is no exception; the restaurant has over 2,000 unique bottles of tequila on display – it’s basically a tequila museum!

 Normally, I’m a creature of habit when it comes to restaurants.
 If there is a meal I love at a place, I usually stick to it.
 El Agave is an anomaly to that!
 My two favorite dishes here are the lobster burrito (which is packed with lobster) and the chicken mole.
 Be sure to try as many of the homemade salsas as you can – you won’t regret it!

 El Agave is located in Old Town not terribly far from the coaster station.
 The service is amazing and the Mexican cuisine is second to none!
 Regardless of whether you’re in town for an extended vacation or a quick couple days, El Agave is a must on your tour of San Diego restaurants!